Categories

 Over a decade ago, artists and city leaders kicked off an effort to revitalize the RiNo neighborhood into a vibrant creative community.
 It has now grown into one of the best places in Denver to browse independent shops, see outdoor murals by world-famous artists, and stop in for a meal at some of most buzzed about restaurants in town.

 Graffiti art has become synonymous with RiNo.
 Wherever there once was a blank wall you are now likely to find a work of art.
-Although RiNo will not host a street art event this year, you can still check out the existing artwork by doing a self-guided RiNo graffiti art tour of the most recent murals (2018: Google Maps) or go on a walking tour.
+An annual event Denver Walls usually happens in the fall, but you can still check out the existing artwork by doing a self-guided RiNo graffiti art tour of recent murals or go on an organized walking tour.
 Be sure to stop by the enormous Shepard Fairey mural painted on the side of Denver Central Market.

 Shopping in RiNo